mrazjava/booklink-openlibrary/README.md

 ```

 #### Mongo Archives
-The database created with `author-id-filter.txt` is used by the sandbox environment.
-A gzipped mongo archive of a
+The database created with `author-id-filter.txt` (with embedded binary images of authors and editions) is used by the
-filtered sandbox sample is about `290mb`.
+sandbox environment.
+A gzipped mongo archive of a filtered sandbox sample is about `290mb`.

 Exporting an archive is done from a running docker container:
 ```